NaviRice/Common/README.md

 # NaviRice Common

-The command module shared between all the services
+The common module shared between all the services

 ## Getting Started
 [Here](https://github.com/NaviRice/Services) is the detailed instructions on compiling and running example server, service and client.